6 Best MKV Players for Android in 2026: Tested on Phones and TV

 Who Should Use VLC on Android

-Best for: Users who want a free, ad-free, all-purpose MKV player with the broadest codec coverage available on any Android device.
+Best for: Users who want a free, ad-free, all-purpose MKV player with the broadest codec coverage — including anyone plugging an Android device into a TV via HDMI or running VLC's Android TV build on a Fire TV or Google TV stick.

 2. MX Player